 Fortunately for the NFL, most of their players never actually made it to the WFL.
 In spite of various disasters during the 1974 season including franchise relocations and collapses, owner and commissioner changes, a lack of resources, and an inability on the part of many teams to consistently meet payroll, the league returned for the 1975 season.
 But as financial issues continued to plague the WFL, particularly the absence of a television deal and the resulting lack of revenue, the league folded on October 22.
 The Birmingham and Memphis franchises both attempted to join the NFL but were refused.
 Yet, despite its short tenure, the WFL would have a lasting impact on the NFL.

 The WFL produced a variety of coaches who eventually migrated to the NFL, including Jack Pardee, Marty Schottenheimer, and future Green Bay Head Coach Lindy Infante.
 The fledgling league also succeeded in raising stagnant NFL salaries at a time when average player compensation was among the lowest of the four major North American sports leagues.
-For example, the Memphis franchise paid $3.5M for Miami Dolphins’ star running backs Larry Csonka and Jim Kiick as well as wide receiver Paul Warfield in what was, at the time, the richest three player deal in sports history.
-This threat of the WFL signing away the league’s star players forced the NFL to increase those salaries.
+For example, the Memphis franchise paid $3.5M for Miami Dolphins’ fullback Larry Csonka and wideout Paul Warfield, both future Hall of Famers, as well as halfback Jim Kiick, in what was the richest three player deal in sports history.
+The threat of the WFL signing away the league’s star players forced an increase in NFL salaries.

 Among those targeted by the WFL was Packers’ star running back John Brockington.
 Prior to the 1975 season, acquiring Brockington was rumored to be a priority for the Chicago Fire.
 Green Bay proceeded to sign the three-time Pro Bowler to a controversial three year, no cut contract, worth $150,000 per year guaranteed, one of the richest deals in the league.
 According to Stanton Greene in his book Falling Starr – Bart Starr as Head Coach of the Green Bay Packers 1975-83, it was an Executive Committee member, recently inducted Hall of Famer Tony Canadeo, who pushed hardest for the unprecedented contract.
 It was ultimately a deal the franchise would come to regret.